 I mean, I mean, this is all real.

-They never, they are usually never ever the same, ever, in terms of their ability to go back in the octagon.
+Tell you anybody that I've ever watched as a UFC fan that gets knocked out, they never, they are usually never, ever the same, ever, in terms of their ability to go back in the octagon.

-It seems to me, my observation, that they get knocked out faster than next time because it's there's a vulnerability that is created from the first time you have the head trauma.
+It seems to me my observation that they get knocked out faster the next time because it's there's a vulnerability that is created from the first time you have the head trauma.

 I mean, that's like being in a bad car accident.

-That's that's what they mean when you say get your bell rung.
+That's what they mean when you get your bell rung.

 Have you ever heard that phrase before?